Greetings to my Wednesday On Main visitors, supporters, friends and partners.

 Many of our merchants could not overcome the loss of revenue for 2 years and either closed or relocated to a more populated area.
 Having said, though, we have a few new restaurants, community activities and events that are frequent and very good.
 Plans are in the works for more activity at our gorgeous Bucksport Performing Arts Center.
 The community feels tighter and connected in many ways.
 We are an optimistic lot (well, I am) and building slowly but surely, welcoming new residents, families and entrepreneurs.
 But, we are changed.

 Wednesday On Main is going strong, one of several efforts to bring happiness and joy and a variety of entertainment to Town.
-We’ve expanded into the Fall and this year will offer The Muppet Christmas Carol Movie on November 30th.
-It’s FREE to everyone, thanks to partnership with The Town of Bucksport’s Economic Development Committee, and our beloved BookStacks is providing the popcorn.
-Added fun will be holiday tunes and carols performed by Bucksport High School students – in costume!
-Truly a family event and I think we have to do it again next year!
-Maybe every year.
-P.S.
-SOLD OUT!!
-It was great.
+We’ve expanded into the Fall and last year offered The Muppet Christmas Carol Movie on November 30th.
+It was FREE to everyone, thanks to partnership with The Town of Bucksport’s Economic Development Committee, and our beloved BookStacks provided the popcorn, and it was a sell out.
+Added to the fun were holiday tunes and carols performed by Bucksport High School students – in costume!
+It was grand.

 If I sound somber, part of me is.
 Too much loss these last few years.
-But I am grateful for this Community, generous sponsorships, the friendly faces everywhere, our Economic Development Committee who really support Wednesday On Main work and often partner with us to bring events to town, David Weeda, who supplies freshly baked shortbread cookies at EVERY event (since 2015), my frequent partner The Alamo Theatre and their fabulous staff, the hard and diligent work by The Town to upgrade roads and services, and the Town staffers that really go the extra mile for this community.
+But I am grateful for this Community, generous sponsorships, the friendly faces everywhere, our Economic Development Committee who really supports the Wednesday On Main work and often partners with us to bring events to town, David Weeda, who supplies freshly baked shortbread cookies at EVERY event (since 2015), my frequent partners The Alamo Theatre and their fabulous staff and WERU Community Radio, the hard and diligent work by The Town to upgrade roads and services, and the Town staffers that really go the extra mile for this community.
 Our beautiful waterfront walkway beckons to all and it’s a mighty fine place to have a band or a festival.
 We live in peace – aren’t we fortunate for that!
 The world is scary but we are comforted by our community.

 Thank you for joining us.